By Steve Kayser

 Steve Kayser: If Joseph Campbell were still alive he’d use your story as an additional monomyth for the “Hero With A Thousand Faces.”
 The part where the wise sage steps in and helps the struggling hero.
 I suspect Mr. Campbell would find true symbolic meaning in the fact that the wise man was also a man of vision — an eye doctor.
 And I’m pretty sure it would be unique – I know of no other myths memorialized in Cincinnati.
 Well, except maybe the 1975 Big Red Machine.

 But all of this still boiled down to you and your passion.

 So to have that degree where you will commit, where you will stick to it, where you will knock on those doors, and I am telling you, I never had so many doors slam in my face.
-And I realized early on when that happens, I only had two choices: I could go home and cry about it or I could pick myself up, dust myself off, go back and knock again and knock again and not get frustrated.
-And when I speak to colleges today, the students say to me, “well, what about timing and what about luck?”
+And I realized early on when that happens; I only had two choices: I could go home and cry about it, or I could pick myself up, dust myself off, go back and knock again and knock again and not get frustrated.
+And when I speak of colleges today, the students say to me, “well, what about timing and what about luck?”

 Michael Uslan: Humbling.
 Can you imagine how lucky a person can be in a career spanning 35 years where in you can say I have been involved in projects with three geniuses.
 And, in the 1989 Batman, there were two of them: Tim Burton is a genius; Anton Furst, our production designer and my dear friend who designed the whole look of Gotham City and the Batmobile.
 His work and Tim’s work still have an influence on every comic book and genre movie done even today.
 You can still feel it.
 You can still sense it.